Eastern Province, Saudi Arabia: Transportation

+Air

 Dammam's King Fahd International Airport, operating since October 1999, the largest airport in the world in terms of land area, serves as the primary hub for the entirety of the Eastern Province.
 Located 30 km northwest of the city, the airport is well connected by air to 43 destinations in the Middle East, Asia, and Europe, provided by 37 airlines.
-Other airports in the province include Ahsa International Airport and Qaisumah-Hafr Al Batin Airport.
+Other airports in the province include Al-Ahsa International Airport and Qaisumah–Hafar Al-Batin International Airport.
 Saudi Aramco has a separate terminal at the King Fahd International Airport for their employees and aircraft with scheduled flights to Shaybah, Yanbu, Jeddah and other sites where the company is active.

+Sea

-Built in the 1940s, the King Abdulaziz Sea Port, located on the coast of the Persian Gulf, is the second largest and second busiest port in Saudi Arabia, after the Jeddah Islamic Port in Jeddah.
+Built in the 1940s, the King Abdulaziz Port, located on the coast of the Persian Gulf, is the second largest and second busiest port in Saudi Arabia, after the Jeddah Islamic Port in Jeddah.
 It is also the largest port in the Persian Gulf.
 The port is equipped with 9 ports with 214 platforms.
 The port receives more than 15,000 ships carrying more than 13 million containers or 532 million tons of cargo annually.

+Roads

-Highway 95 (Route 5M) connects Khafji on the Kuwaiti border in the north to the Ramlah border station on the Omani border in the south via Jubail, Ra's Tanura, the Dammam metropolitan area, the Salwa border station on the Qatari border and the Batha' border station with the United Arab Emirates.
-Highway 40 (Route 80M) connects Bahrain and Dammam via the 25 km (15 mi) King Fahd Causeway over the Persian Gulf and onward to Jeddah on the Red Sea via Riyadh, Ta'if and Makkah.
-Highways 605, 610, 613, 614, 615, 617 and 619, known locally by other popular names, connect the Greater Dammam area to Ra's Tanura, Jubail, the King Fahd International Airport, Abqaiq and Hofuf.
+Highway 95 (Route 5M) connects Khafji on the Kuwaiti border in the north to the Ramlah border station on the Omani border in the south via Jubail, Ras Tanura, the Dammam metropolitan area, the Salwa border station on the Qatari border and the Batha' border station with the United Arab Emirates.
+Highway 40 (Route 80M) connects Bahrain and Dammam via the 25 km (15 mi) King Fahd Causeway over the Persian Gulf and onward to Jeddah on the Red Sea via Riyadh, Taif and Mecca.
+Highways 605, 610, 613, 614, 615, 617 and 619, known locally by other popular names, connect the Dammam metropolitan to Ras Tanura, Jubail, the King Fahd International Airport, Abqaiq and Hofuf.

-Intercity bus services are operated in the province by the Saudi Arabian Public Transport Company (SAPTCO).
+Intercity bus services are operated in the province by the Saudi Public Transport Company.
 Umrah and Hajj shuttle services are also provided to residents of the kingdom by private contractors.
 Shuttle services also connect the Dammam metropolitan area to the Bahrain International Airport, northeast of Manama in Bahrain.

+Railway

-The Saudi Arabian railways are managed by two separate organizations, the Saudi Railways Organization and Saudi Railway Company.
-The lines in the Eastern Province, two lines, one passenger, which runs from Dammam to Riyadh via Abqaiq an Hofuf, and the other freight, which runs directly from Dammam to Riyadh, are managed by the Saudi Railways Organization (SRO).
+There is two lines in the Eastern Province, the Dammam–Riyadh line a passenger line, which runs from Dammam to Riyadh via Abqaiq and Hofuf, and the other freight, which runs directly from Dammam to Riyadh, are managed by Saudi Arabia Railways.

+Metro

-A plan to build a metro in Dammam was also in the works, but its current status is unknown.
+A plan to build a Metro in Dammam was also in the works, but its current status is unknown.